pactus-project/PIPs/PIPs/pip-19.md

 For example, at the time of writing this proposal, only 50% of validators have signed more than 90% of blocks in a one-week period.
-Considering that validators have a 10-second window to validate the block and broadcast their votes, this level of performance is suboptimal
+Considering that validators have a 10-second window to validate the block and broadcast their votes, this level of performance is suboptimal.
 Therefore, we need to take action to discourage users from dedicating very low-spec machines to run Pactus.

 The chart below is extracted from the Testnet data over a one-week period: